junkpiano/CP/README.md

 Once you open this folder in a container, VSCode will start building a container.

+## Windows

+Install WSL and connect to WSL distro from VSCode.
+Run `setup.sh` script.

 ## TODO

 Here are some things we are working on: